APNIC-Labs/draft-kskroll-sentinel/README.md

    method cannot provide him with a definitive answer to the question of whether he will be impacted by the KSK roll.

-   Dave's resolvers implement the sentinel method, and have picked up the new KSK.
-For the same reason as Charlie, he cannot fetch the "bogus" resource.
-His resolver resolves the root-key-sentinel-is-ta- 02323.example.com name normally (it contacts the example.com authoritative servers, etc); as it supports the sentinel mechanism, just before Dave's recursive resolver sends the reply to Dave's stub, it performs the KSK Sentinel check.
-The QNAME starts with "root-key-